Very high research activity (Carnegie Foundation)

 Among the nation's top schools for organic agriculture

 The Organic Farming Research Foundation named WSU among the top six schools in the U.S. for educational and research programs in organic agriculture.
 The organic agriculture systems program conducts pioneering research and offers a four-year, bachelor of science degree program as well as an online certificate in organic agriculture.

 The bachelor’s degree program is the state's only four-year program accredited by the Council for Interior Design Accreditation.
 The graduate program ranks in the Top Ten Best Programs in the U.S. according to Design Intelligence, a bimonthly journal for architecture and design professionals.

 Among the nation’s top three online agricultural degree programs

 Offered through the University’s Center for Distance and Professional Education, the program is cited among the best by degreedirectory.org.

 Nationally and internationally recognized faculty scholars

 Among the faculty are elected fellows of the American Association for the Advancement of Science (AAAS), the American Physical Society, the American Chemical Society, the Materials Research Society, recipients of Guggenheim fellowships, and more.
 Several of the College’s professors have also been honored with the National Science Foundation CAREER award.
-Faculty members include a pioneer in survey methodology, a scholar who has served on six different National Academy of Science committees, a winner of the American Book Award, and world-class musicians who have performed at Carnegie Hall.
+Faculty members include a pioneer in survey methodology, a winner of the American Book Award, and world-class musicians who have performed at Carnegie Hall.
 In the social sciences, the University ranks sixth in the nation in research and development expenditures (National Science Foundation).
 Many professors serve as editors of scholarly journals.